This week inHusker history

-«1902: Nebraska, an independent, makes an unsuccessful effort to add Pennsylvania to its schedule.
-NU is aiming high, as Penn at the time is one of just four college teams with 200-plus wins; Yale, Harvard and Princeton are the others.
+1902: Nebraska, an independent, makes an unsuccessful effort to add Pennsylvania to its schedule.
+NU was aiming high, as Penn at the time was one of just four teams with 200-plus wins.

-1972: Bob Devaney finds he has a booster in Colorado coach Eddie Crowder, who says Devaney was slighted in voting for the Coach of the Year award.
+1972: Bob Devaney finds he has an advocate in Colorado coach Eddie Crowder, who says Devaney was slighted in voting for Coach of the Year.
 Crowder calls for a better system, saying the current one used by the Football Coaches of America is stacked in favor of coaches in the South and Southeast.

 2002: Supended linebacker Randy Stella makes an attempt to rejoin the Huskers.
 (His suspension would be made permanent in April, and he would transfer to UNO.)

-2007: Dodie Donnell,** a three-year letterman at fullback, dies at age 50 after a battle with cancer.
-Also, seven months after his abrupt departure from Lincoln, quarterback Harrison Beck* discusses his reasons for leaving.
+2007: Dodie Donnell, a three-year letterman at fullback, dies at age 51 after a battle with cancer.
+Also, former Husker running back Ahman Green moves to the Houston Texans after seven seasons with the Packers.